mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

 Fortunately, **the http4s library defines a type alias for the Kleisli monad transformer that is easier to understand for human beings: `HttpRoutes[F]`**.

-During the tutorial, we will fill the missing parts of our application step by step.
+During the tutorial, we will fill in the missing parts of our application step by step.
 Let's call the application `Http4sTutorial`.
 The extensive use of the Cats library and its ecosystem requests to import many type classes and extension methods.
-Just to simplify the story, for every presented snippet of code, we will use the following imports:
+To simplify the story, for every presented snippet of code, we will use the following imports:

 ```scala
 import cats._